EWaterman/EWaterman.github.io/_posts/Ch6/0006-04-01-choosing-a-font.md

 categories: ["guide", "Lettering"]
 ---

-A big part of the lettering process is actually choosing what font to use.

-Before we do so, I want to discuss a question that I see come up a lot when it comes to lettering:
+A big part of the lettering process is actually choosing what font to use, but before we do so, I want to discuss a question that I see come up a lot when it comes to lettering:

 ### Should lettering be invisible?